Business in an SMSF: Pros & Cons

 - Income tax avoidance.
 Part IV A of the ITAA Act

-- If you drew out a salary from the business or paid yourself an allowance, you are deemed to have paid yourself a benefit.
-S.65 of the SIS Act
+- If you draw a salary from the business or pay yourself an allowance, you are deemed to have paid yourself a benefit.
+Section 65 of the SIS Act covers this rule.

-- Related party acquisitions S.83 of the sis act.
+- Related party acquisitions fall under Section 83 of the SIS Act.

-- Investments in in-house related party assets should not exceed 5% of the fund value S.84
+- Your investments in in-house related party assets must not exceed 5% of the fund value.
+Section 84 stipulates this limit.

-- Schemes used with third parties to circumvent the in-house asset rules S.85
+- Section 85 prohibits schemes with third parties that circumvent the in-house asset rules.

-Given the risks mentioned above, it is still possible to run a business in an SMSF by not contravening any of the above provisions but that would be on a very tight rope and the major issue is the flexibility needed to run a business will simply not be available to your business.
-This is because it is being run under an SMSF.
+Despite the risks mentioned above, you can still run a business in an SMSF.
+You must avoid contravening any of the above provisions.
+However, this approach puts you on a very tight rope.
+The major issue is the flexibility you need to run a business.
+Simply put, that flexibility will not be available to you.
+This is because the business operates under an SMSF.

 It is worthwhile to note the risks first because the risks easily outweigh the benefits by a considerable margin, however, there may be safer ways to invest in a business without contravening the provisions of the SIS Act.
 Let us first consider the advantages of investing in commercial activities before delving into what options you actually have before you can invest in a business using your SMSF funds.